Price Guide · Updated 2026

 Major Cities (Manchester, Birmingham, Edinburgh, Glasgow)

-Major cities typically charge 5-10% above the UK average.
-Edinburgh tends toward the higher end (£7 wash at Braidburn Launderette), while cities like Hull offer some of the most competitive prices (£3-£4.50 for washes).
+Major cities typically charge 5–10% above the UK average: around £5–10 to wash (8kg) and £3–6 to dry, so £8–16 per load.
+Edinburgh tends toward the higher end (£7 wash at Braidburn Launderette), while cities like Hull offer some of the most competitive prices (£3–£4.50 for washes).

 Smaller Cities & Towns

-Smaller towns and rural areas often have more competitive pricing due to lower overheads.
-However, you’ll find fewer launderette options, so it’s worth checking your local prices.
+Smaller towns and rural areas offer more competitive pricing — typically £4–8 to wash and £2–5 to dry, totalling £6–13 per load — due to lower overheads.
+However, you'll find fewer launderette options, so it's worth checking your local prices.

-Important: Prices vary by location and individual launderette.
+Prices vary by location and individual launderette.
 Always check with your local launderette for exact rates.
-Find launderettes in your area to compare prices.

 What Affects Launderette Prices?